 A large portion of the state, the Central Valley, is agrarian and, due to the recent years of severe drought and other political issues, many farmers have packed up their tractors and moved to greener pastures.
 Although one of the poorest areas in California, it is also extremely vital not only to the state’s economy, but to the rest of the nation as well.
 As rent and the cost of living continues to soar, and more families and middle-income leave the area, what will happen to the farms?

 They can boast all they want about attracting higher educated and wealthier citizens, but while they’re paying $2,500 for a studio apartment and working on the 15th floor in downtown San Francisco, who will be driving the taxis, teaching the students, tending the farms and ranches, cleaning the posh apartments?
-Who will work at the stores and restaurants where they want to spend all their wealth?We value your comments!
-Please weigh in on our comment section below.
+Who will work at the stores and restaurants where they want to spend all their wealth?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com